jared-richard-clarke/student/notes/parser-combinators/parser-improved/parsec-types.md

 **Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer.

 **Side Note**: This particular version is implemented as a monad transformer, which is not covered in Leijen and Meijer's paper.
-The type alias `Parsec` for `ParsecT s u Identity` is closer to their original vision.
+The type alias `Parsec` — made a regular monad by `ParsecT s u Identity` — is closer to their original vision.

 ```haskell
 newtype ParsecT s u m a